kip-hart/MicroStructPy/README.rst

 Publications
 ------------

-If you use MicroStructPy in you work, please use the following citation:
+If you use MicroStructPy in you work, please consider including this citation:

 K. A. Hart and J. J. Rimoli, Generation of statistically representative microstructures with direct grain geomety control,